dhfbk/markit/README.md

 # Acknowledgments

-The selection, extraction, and annotation of the dataset have been performed by Teresa Paccosi and Alessio Palmero Aprosio.
+The selection, extraction, and annotation of the dataset have been performed by Teresa Paccosi, Alessio Palmero Aprosio, and Sara Tonelli.

 # Changelog